mindis/ece1770-debs-2014/README.md

 - [March 18, 2014]
   - Finally got Kafka spout working.
 Needed to switch to storm-kafka-0.8-plus (0.4.0).
+  - Refactor Cassandra, Plug, and other stuff into modules
+  - Get per-house results working for Query 1.

-  - ...
+- [March 19, 2014]
+  - Wrote some basic tests for Query 1 (test.rb, using test1.csv and test2.csv)
+  - Tests discovered one bug with house load calc.
+Easily fixed.

 # Current Issues/TODOs

 - Need to read more about how Kafka works.
-- Revise Cassandra setup; refactor into module.
-Plan on hosting it on Vagrant cluster.
-- Get per-house results working for Query 1.
-- Write basic tests for Query 1.
+- Don't calculate house results all the time.
+Can we do this lazily or on demand?
 - Fix 'invalidate_future_results' method
+- Get rid of "ALLOW FILTERING" clause on some Cassandra queries
-- ...
+- More testing/validating results.

 - Bootstrap a proper S3 cluster and get everything working there.
 - Benchmarking: figure out what to measure and what to vary.